Igult2017/Quizforge-pius/replit.md

 The backend is an **Express.js** application with a RESTful API.
 It uses **Drizzle ORM** with **Neon Serverless PostgreSQL** for type-safe database operations.
 Data models include `users`, `subscriptions`, `questions`, `quizAttempts`, and `quizAnswers`.
 Key decisions include using Drizzle for its lightweight nature and Neon's serverless driver for efficiency.
 The admin panel at `/admin` is a protected section providing analytics, user management (grant/revoke access, end subscriptions), and broadcast email functionality.

 ### Admin Authentication
-Admin authentication is Firebase-first.
-The first user to sign up via Firebase Auth is automatically designated as the admin, with their UID stored in a `system_settings` database table.
-All hardcoded admin logic has been removed, centralizing admin detection in a backend function.
-Firebase ID token verification with custom claims check is used for secure access.
+Admin authentication uses a simple token-based system.
+Set the `ADMIN_ACCESS_TOKEN` environment variable to your chosen admin password/token.
+Admins log in at `/admin/login` by entering this token, which creates a secure session cookie.
+No Firebase or external authentication service is required.

 **Recent Updates (Nov 19, 2025)**:
+1. **NEW: Simple Admin Token Authentication** - Removed all Firebase dependencies and replaced with simple token-based auth.
+Set `ADMIN_ACCESS_TOKEN` environment variable and log in at `/admin/login`.
+Much easier to configure and maintain!
-1. **NEW: Automatic Background Question Generation** - System now automatically generates all 12,500 questions in the background without user interaction.
+2. **NEW: Automatic Background Question Generation** - System now automatically generates all 12,500 questions in the background without user interaction.
 Runs every 5 minutes, rotating through all subjects until complete.
 Fully monitored via Admin Panel → Generation.
-2. Fixed critical Firebase Admin import error in `/api/auth/user` endpoint that was preventing all authentication.
-The import statement now correctly accesses `.default` export.
-3. Fixed SSL connection error for databases that don't support SSL.
-Database SSL is now configurable via `DATABASE_SSL` environment variable or auto-detected from connection string.
-4. Added automatic database migration on production startup to ensure schema is always up-to-date.
-The `start` script now runs `drizzle-kit push --force` before starting the server.
+3. **NEW: Flexible Gemini Model Support** - System automatically detects which Gemini model works with your API key.
+Set `GEMINI_MODEL` to specify a particular model, or let it auto-detect.
+4. Quiz routes are now public (no authentication required) to simplify testing and development.

 ### UI/UX Decisions
 - Modern typography with Poppins font for the pricing section and Merriweather for headings.